-There are more than 400,000 in the foster care across the country, with more than 107,000 waiting to be adopted.
-LGBT people have long served as foster and adoptive parents.
-Research shows they may be more likely to foster or adopt than their peers.
-Despite this, some states have passed laws that seek to permit discrimination by social service agencies limiting the number of qualified families available to provide forever homes to children in state care.
-Other states have proactively sought to ensure that LGBT people can adopt without fear of discrimination.
+There are more than 440,000 children in foster care across the country, with more than 125,000 children waiting to be adopted.
+LGBTQ people have long served as foster and adoptive parents.
+Research shows they are more likely to foster or adopt than their peers.
+Despite this, some states have passed laws that seek to permit discrimination by social service agencies, limiting the number of qualified families available to provide loving homes to children in state care.
+These laws mean that children may spend more time in the foster care system because otherwise qualified families may be turned away when they fail to meet the litmus test of an agency’s requirements for religion, sexual orientation or gender identity, or because they are unmarried.
+Meanwhile, other states have proactively sought to ensure that all qualified families, including LGBTQ people, can adopt without fear of discrimination.

 July 2018 – An amendment to a federal appropriations bill seeks to create a license to discriminate for child welfare providers, prioritizes the interests of providers over the welfare of children, reduces the likelihood that the most vulnerable children will find stability, and cuts more than $1.04 billion to state child welfare budgets.
 The more than 395,000 children in the child welfare system across the country will pay the price.

 June 2018 – Authored by MAP and the Family Equality Council Putting Children at Risk: How Efforts to Undermine Marriage Equality Harm Children highlights how recent efforts to undermine marriage equality and protections for LGBT families pose a profound threat to the children in these families.

 April 2018 - To support the efforts of Freedom Oklahoma to fight back against a dangerous adoption discrimination bill in 2018, MAP and partners at Lambda Legal and the Family Equality Council ran this ad on television in Oklahoma called “Kids Pay the Price,” illustrating the harms of bills like SB 1140.